-Agora.io provides building blocks for you to add real-time voice and video communications through a simple and powerful SDK.
-You can integrate the Agora SDK to enable real-time communications in your own application quickly.
+Agora.io provides building blocks for you to add real-time engagement functions through a simple and powerful SDK.
+You can integrate the Agora SDK to enable real-time engagement in your own application quickly.

 After integrating the Agora SDK, you can call different sets of APIs to implement voice/video communications in different scenarios.